mustbeperfect/definitive-opensource/.github/GUIDELINES.md

 - **Description:** A free, source-available and fair-code licensed mac app cleaner
 - **Stars:** 4.2k
 - **Contributors:** 7
 - **Explanation:** On the surface PearCleaner woudn't fit with a relatively small amount of stars and just seven contributors.
 But research brings about the following conclusion: PearCleaner is one of two major app cleaners for MacOS - the other being the proprietary AppCleaner.
 Despite just 7 contributors, they have been continuously pushing updates on a ~two week interval.
-They have a solid roadmap for future updates and been delivering on those promises.
+They have a solid roadmap for future updates and have been delivering on those promises.
 - ```Result: ✅```

 ### 2. Marktext